phpcfdi/cfdi-expresiones/README.md

 > Genera expresiones de CFDI 3.3, CFDI 3.2 y RET 1.0

-:us: The documentation of this project is in spanish as this is the natural language for intented audience.
+:us: The documentation of this project is in spanish as this is the natural language for intended audience.

 :mexico: La documentación del proyecto está en español porque ese es el lenguaje principal de los usuarios.